 Some fitness centers no longer allow membership dues to be paid in cash.
 Rather, they mandate you give them either a credit card – or worse- direct access to your checking/savings accounts.
 This is called “EFT” electronic funds transfer.

-If they allowed you to pay for your gym membership in cash, you'll have to come back to pay again when your membership expires.
+If they allow you to pay for your gym membership in cash, you'll have to come back to pay again when your membership expires.
 With EFT, you continue to pay for your membership until you go into the gym and cancel.

-Another reason I believe they don't care because many gyms don't require all staff to be CPR/AED certified.
+Another reason I believe they don't care is because many gyms don't require all staff to be CPR/AED certified.

-4 You May Need To Do CPR On Clients
+4. You May Need To Do CPR On Clients

 One truth bomb you need to know is how important it is for you to have CPR and AED certifications in addition to your fitness cert.
 Whether you work in a gym or are self-employed, it's possible you may one day be faced with a medical emergency.
 When you consider many of your personal training clients will have heart disease, high blood pressure, and other health problems, this should be expected.